yuvraj-kumar-dev/ResuMate/README.md

 # ResuMate

-**ResuMate** is an AI-powered agent that uses **RAG (Retrieval-Augmented Generation)** designed to help job seekers improve their resumes.
-It analyzes your resume and provides personalized feedback to enhance its clarity, impact, and professionalism.
-Whether you're a fresh graduate or a seasoned professional, **ResuMate** helps you craft a resume that stands out to employers.
+**ResuMate** is your personal AI-powered resume advisor that not only critiques your resume but does it with the sass and love of your best friend.
+Whether you want to impress recruiters, match a job description, or just see your resume get roasted — this tool does it all.

 ## How ResuMate Helps